Torann/laravel-currency/README.md

 ## Laravel 4

-For Laravel 4 Installation see [version 0.1.3](https://github.com/Torann/laravel-currency/tree/0.1.3);
+For Laravel 4 Installation see [version 0.1](https://github.com/Torann/laravel-currency/tree/0.1);

 ## Change Log

+#### v0.2.1

+- Force conversion to number [Bug 25](https://github.com/Torann/laravel-currency/issues/25)
+- Made it easier to use the drivers

 #### v0.2.0